 - Use LH tests as you approach mid-cycle.
 Many aim for the evening of the first positive result and, if desired, repeat 12–24 hours later.
 ACOG: when to try

-- The fertile window spans roughly the five days before ovulation and the day of ovulation.
+- The fertile window is roughly the five days before ovulation and the day of ovulation.
 HHS OWH: ovulation basics

 Alternatives and how they differ

-- Clinic IUI with donor sperm adds screening, consent, and medical oversight.
-US sperm banks follow FDA rules; clinics can advise on success rates and next steps.
-FDA overview
+- Clinic IUI with donor sperm: adds screening, consent, and medical oversight; clinics can advise on success rates and next steps.

-- Timed intercourse with a partner uses the same fertile-window logic and is often a first step before testing.
 ACOG: treating infertility

+- Timed intercourse with a partner: same fertile-window logic; often a first step before testing.
+ASRM: infertility evaluation

 US legal basics you should know

-Rules on known donors and parentage vary by state.
-Buying donor sperm from regulated banks brings FDA screening and testing requirements for the bank, yet home use may still have state-level legal implications.
-Before you proceed, review local laws and consider advice from a US attorney experienced in assisted reproduction.
-For the regulatory backdrop on donor screening see the FDA guidance.
-21 CFR 1271 Subpart C•FDA donor eligibility
+Rules on known donors and legal parentage vary by state.
+Buying donor sperm from regulated banks brings FDA screening/testing requirements for the bank, but home use can still carry state-specific legal implications.
+Some states require physician involvement for donor protections; others don’t.
+Review your state’s laws and consider advice from a US attorney experienced in assisted reproduction.
+Regulatory backdrop: 21 CFR 1271 Subpart C and the FDA’s donor eligibility guidance.
+FDA donor eligibility

 - Under 35 and not pregnant after 12 well-timed cycles

-- Age 35 or older and not pregnant after 6 cycles
+- Aged 35+ and not pregnant after 6 cycles

-- Right away for very irregular cycles, anovulation, endometriosis, PCOS, thyroid disease, or if you have questions about safety
+- Right away for very irregular cycles, anovulation, endometriosis, PCOS, thyroid disease, recurrent pregnancy loss, or safety questions

-Next steps follow national guidance; your clinician can arrange testing and referrals.
+Your clinician can arrange testing and referral based on national guidance.
 ASRM guidance

 Find verified donors with RattleStork